Los Angeles Sexual Assault and Rape Attorneys

 - Find an attorney.
 When you’re ready, contact Taylor & Ring to help you try to hold your attacker responsible.
 While helpful, you are not required to file a police report to pursue a civil lawsuit for sexual assault.
 Our attorneys are experienced with handling cases where victims come into the process feeling hopeless only to learn that they may be able to succeed in a claim.

-There’s only a few firms in California that handle sexual abuse cases.
+There’s only a few firms in California that specialize in handling sexual misconduct cases.
 With the really unique cases, you’ve got to be very careful how you handle them, because these victims, they require a lot of support during the litigation.
 If you’re the type of firm that you talk to your client once every few months, you’re doing them a disservice.
 It’s so personal to them, it’s so anxiety-ridden, and it’s not a car accident.
 It’s horrific stuff.
 With those cases there’s a lot more client interaction throughout the entire case, because that’s super important.

 - Your medical expenses